daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### Screen reader users must be able to navigate between input fields.
+#### Screen reader users must be able to navigate between input fields

 Screen reader users must be able to navigate and review each question and enter their answers using accessible controls, whether they are text